andrewfowlie/kingpin/docs/source/index.rst

     p = np.linspace(x.min(), x.max(), 201)

 Now we are ready to make our TGP model.
 We use the `from_data` constructor.
-This means that hyperparameter and tree modelling choices are based on peaking at the data
+This means that hyperparameter and tree modelling choices are based on peeking at the data

 .. code-block:: python

     tgp = kp.TGP.from_data(x, y, noise, p)

 Alternatively, all aspects of the model can be chosen by hand.
-Now we run RJ-MCMC to marginalize the hyperparameters and tree structure
+Now we run RJ-MCMC to marginalise the hyperparameters and tree structure

 .. code-block:: python